There's still time to get your tickets to outdoor cinema at Sherwood Forest with more than 2,000 already sold

 Then before the curtain falls on the big screen at Sherwood for another year, Russell Crowe will be appearing as the outlaw in the 2010 Hollywood blockbuster version.

-Rob James, communications officer at RSPB Sherwood Forest, said: “Bringing the big screen experience to Sherwood Forest last summer proved a real hit and we’re very excited to have a whole weekend of films to show this time around.
+Rob James, RSPB Sherwood Forest communications officer, said: “Bringing the big screen experience to Sherwood Forest last summer proved a real hit and we’re excited to have a whole weekend of films to show this time around.

 “We’re delighted so many people have snapped up tickets to enjoy what promises to be a very distinctive movie-going experience in an extremely special landscape for our cultural and natural heritage.